Ash Dieback

 What action are we taking?

-Which reserves will be affected?
+Which reserves are affected?

-The woodlands will be left to regenerate naturally with a range of tree species including, hopefully, some disease tolerant Ash trees.
+The woodlands is left to regenerate naturally with a range of tree species including, hopefully, some disease tolerant Ash trees.
+If this does not happen, the area will be considered for restocking with an alternative native species.
+Progress is reviewed on an ongoing basis.

-More about ash dieback
+More about Ash Dieback

-Find out more about ash dieback on the Forestry Commission website
+Find out more about Ash Dieback on the Forestry Commission website

-More information about ash dieback
+More information about Ash Dieback